fpgmaas/deptry/docs/docs/index.md

 ### Prerequisites

-In order to check for obsolete imports, _deptry_ requires a _pyproject.toml_ file to be present in the directory passed as the first argument, and it requires the corresponding environment to be activated.
+In order to check for dependency issues, _deptry_ requires a _pyproject.toml_ file to be present in the directory passed as the first argument, and it requires the corresponding environment to be activated.

 ### Usage

-To scan your project for obsolete imports, run
+To scan your project for dependency issues, run

 ```sh
 deptry .